Best kid friendly cafes and pubs with playgrounds in the Peak District

 This knights-themed pub just outside Buxton doesn’t actually have a playground, but younger kids will find toys galore to play with!
 As you walk past the gargoyles out front, and into the foyer, there are shelves of books, toys and games!

-Kids will feel like their entering the realm of King Arthur with shields decorating the walls and carved wooden knight chairs.
+Kids will feel like they’re entering the realm of King Arthur with shields decorating the walls and carved wooden knight chairs.
 The original features such as open fires, exposed beams and stone paved floors all naturally compliment the medieval style.

 Check out their website for menus and opening times (closed on a Monday and Tuesdays).
-This place understandably gets very popular and is a bit of drive to get to wherever you’re coming from, so book to avoid disappointment.
+This place understandably gets very popular and is a bit of a drive to get to wherever you’re coming from, so book to avoid disappointment.

 The Travellers Rest, Hope Valley